0xcart/artemis/README.md

 Visual Studio Code development environment for [SparkFun Artemis](https://www.sparkfun.com/artemis) based boards.

+This project provides a starting template to build, load, and debug Artemis based boards using Visual Studio Code in conjunction with a Segger J-Link device.
+This project natively supports the Windows 10 platform and does **not** rely on Windows Subsystem for Linux (WSL), MinGW, etc.)

 ## Dependencies

 The latest version of each tool/extension should be used unless otherwise noted.
 During installation, if the option is available to add a given tool to the PATH environment variable, please do so.
 This is very important for ARM GCC.